niezgodam/Small-other-python-programs/RockPaperScissors/README.md

-## A game of paper, stone, scissors that I made while learning python.
+## A game of paper, stone, scissors that I made myself while learning python.